felixthecat1970/gamepatches/Playstation_2/Saint seiya (Series)/cheats/Patch-readme-Saint Seiya - Meiou Hades Juunikyuu-hen  (Hades chapter) .txt

 verify your original ISO dump filehash (Redump verified) SHA-1 fdd7b2169f2bb687778d358a53609664f92694fd

-Rename your dump to:
+Rename your dump to: (updated name)
-Saint Seiya - The Sanctuary (Europe) (En,Ja,Fr,De,Es,It)
+Saint Seiya - Meiou Hades Juunikyuu-hen (Japan)

 Windows:
 1. Copy your original files into the 'original' folder with their original file names